rpdav/nixos/system/hosts/retropi/README.md

 4. The root partition is not encrypted.

 ### Install procedure
-1. Download a copy of the sd card image from [hydra](https://hydra.nixos.org/job/nixos/trunk-combined/nixos.sd_image.aarch64-linux)
+1. Build an sd-card image from this flake:
+`nixos-rebuild --flake /home/ryan/nixos#retropi build-image --image-variant sd-card`
+2. Decompress the generated image:
+`zstd -d -o ~/sd-image.img result/sd-image/nixos-image-sd-card*.img.zst`
-2. Flash the image to an sd card.
+3. Flash the image onto the sd card:
+`sudo dd if=./sd-image.img of=/dev/sda`
-3. While it's mounted on the provisioning host, make sure the sd card has any needed files in the proper places, such as:
+4. While it's mounted on the provisioning host, make sure the sd card has any needed files in the proper places, such as:
   * `/etc/ssh`: ssh server keys that have been previously added to sops
-  * `/etc/ssh/authorized_keys.d/root`: add pubkeys to be able to initially ssh into for rebuilding
-  * `/home/<user>/.config/sops/age/keys.txt`: age keys for each user on the system
+  * `/home/<user>/.config/sops/age/keys.txt`: age keys for each user on the system `sudo rsync -r ~/hosts/retropi-files/* /run/media/ryan/NIXOS_SD`
-  * `/etc/NetworkManager/system-connections/<ssid>.nmconnection`: nmconnection file with wireless network credentials if provisioning over wifi command to run: `sudo rsync -r ~/hosts/retropi-files/* /run/media/ryan/NIXOS_SD`
-4. Boot the pi with the sd card and rebuild from the provisioning host with `nixos-rebuild boot --flake github:rpdav/nixos#retropi --target-host root@<pi-ip>`
-5. Reboot the pi and it should be up and running